 - Clear working area of objects that might be hit or thrown from machine. - Keep people and pets out of the working area. - Know the work area well before operation.
-Do not operate where traction or stability is questionable. - Reduce speed when you are operating over rough ground.

-Equipment can cause serious injury and/or death when improperly used.
+Do not operate where traction or stability is questionable. - Reduce speed when you are operating over rough ground. - Equipment can cause serious injury and/or death when improperly used.
 Before operating, know and understand the operation and safety of the power unit and the attachment being used.

-- Do not operate the machine if you are not in good physical and mental health, if you will be distracted by personal devices, or are under the influence of any substance which might impair decision, dexterity, or judgement. - Children are attracted to machine activity.
+Children are attracted to machine activity.
 Be aware of children and do not allow them in the working area.
 Turn off the machine if a child enters the work area.